As one of the largest sectors in the southern hemisphere our healthcare industry success is built on:

 Australia is a growing exporter of niche life sciences services, medical products and medtech.
 Our advanced clinical trials networks are used by global pharmaceutical companies.

-• Australian clinical trials data is accepted by global regulators, including the US FDA and EU EMA.
+• Australian clinical trials data is accepted by global regulators, including the US Food and Drug Administration, and the European Medicines Agency.

-• Over 750 organisations supporting life science research development, commercialisation and manufacturing.
+• Over 750 organisations support life science research development, commercialisation and manufacturing.

 • Exports include bionic devices, implants, nanotechnology and 3D-printed body parts.